 The nose may melt, closing the nostrils, and the ears shrivel up.

-Acid attacks, like other forms of violence against women, are not random or natural phenomena.
-Rather, they are social phenomena deeply embedded in a gender order that has historically privileged patriarchal control over women and justified the use of violence to "keep women in their places."
+Acid attacks, like other forms of violence against women, are social phenomena deeply embedded in a gender order that has historically encouraged male domination over women and justified the use of violence to keep women in their places.